OpenMarket – February 18, 2016

 Contact OpenMarket Today

 SMS is arguably the most versatile mobile channel of communication available to businesses.
 In addition to being flexible, it’s powerful and high returning.
 The average user opens a text message in a matter of minutes and it’s very unlikely that they’ll delete it before doing so.
 This makes it a must-have sales and marketing tool across all industries.
-Just check out this IDC white paper to see what we’re talking about.

 At OpenMarket, we work with some of the world’s largest enterprises to design innovative mobile messaging solutions that transform the way sales and marketing is approached in the modern marketplace.
 Whether you’re looking for a new and exciting way to connect with customers or a method for improving a stale sales process, we’ve got you covered.
 Contact OpenMarket today and we’d be happy to tell you more about how SMS can revolutionize your approach to sales and marketing.